Slow motion, boomerangs, altering playback speed, jumps cuts and more

-For best slow motion results use a camera with 120 frames per second (fps) capability*.
+For best slow motion results use a camera with 180 or 120 frames per second (fps) capability*.

-Some Canon cameras have a special slow motion setting capturing video at 120 frames per second (fps), and automatically replay at 1/4 of this speed ie 30fps.
+Cameras with the special slow motion setting capturing video at 120 frames per second (fps), automatically replay at 1/4 of this speed ie 30fps.
 This gives excellent quality slow motion playback, with playback speed set to 1.

 Because 120fps videos are automatically replayed at 1/4 speed, a 3 second video shot at 120fps will have a duration of 4*3 ie 12 seconds, and sound is not captured.

 To play back 120 fps video at half the normal speed, increase the playback speed to 2.
 To play back at normal speed, increase playback speed to 4.
 To play at double speed, set playback speed to 8.